 Papers Under Review:

-“Democracy, Due Process, and Homicide: a Cross-national Analysis” (with David Brown) at Studies in Comparative International Development
+“Democracy, Due Process, and Homicide: a Cross-national Analysis” (with David Brown) at Political Research Quarterly (July 2017 Draft)

 While democracy advances in many regions throughout the world, it is often accompanied by increasing violence.
-Most cross-national analyses find that an inverted U-shaped relationship exists between homicide and democracy: homicide rates increase in the beginning stages of democratization, eventually declining as democracies mature.
+Most cross-national analyses find that an inverted U-shaped relationship exists between homicide and democracy: homicide rates are highest in hybrid regimes and lowest in authoritarian and democratic regimes.
 While a fairly robust empirical result, little is known about why it exists.
-Using a cross-national sample of 89 countries between 2009-2014, we find a strong negative relationship between due process and homicide.
-Put simply, how states fight crime explains their success.
+We identify a specific process of a political institution – due process – that reliably orders different countries with very different regimes in a way that effectively explains homicide.
+Due process garners perceptions of judicial legitimacy that contributes to societal cooperation with the formal justice system that, in turn, allows the State to more effectively investigate, punish, and ultimately deter further homicide.
+Using a cross-national sample of 89 countries between 2009-2014, we nd a strong negative relationship between due process and homicide.
+Put simply, how states ght crime explains their success.

 Works in Progress:

 “Political Competition and Homicide: Subnational Evidence from Mexico” (with Alan Zarychta) (March 2016 Draft)